 My oldest son turned eight years old last week.
 When I think back to the week of his birth, I am confronted with memories of my own weakness.
 The transition from pregnancy to mothering was a shock to the system in every way, but most acutely to my physical body.
-We were in and out of the hospital that first week which meant that no one (not mama or dada or baby) got enough sleep.
+We were in and out of the hospital that first week which meant that no one (not mama, nor dada, nor baby) got enough sleep.
 I remember crying out to God in between tears of exhaustion and feelings of fear —how do I do this?— and asking for help to guide us through that difficult transition.
-Jesus was with us back then, just as he is today.
+The Spirit of Christ was with us back then, just as he is today.

 “Whoever wants to become great among you must be your servant…just as the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many.”
 (Matt.
 20:22, 26-28)

 My baptism into motherhood was life altering.
 I went to that hospital one person and came out changed.
 The days and years to come would provide ample opportunity to test the strength of my body and my love for my sons, each time bringing me low before the throne of God, whispering those common prayers of, “Help me.”